xhd2015/xgo/README.md

 - If `Mock` is called from `init`, then all goroutines will be mocked.
 - Otherwise, if `Mock` is called after `init`, the mock interceptor will only be effective for current gorotuine, other goroutines are not affected.

+Interceptor Signature: `func(ctx context.Context, fn *core.FuncInfo, args core.Object, results core.Object) error`
+- If the interceptor returns `nil`, then the target function is mocked,
+- If the interceptor returns `mock.ErrCallOld`, then the target function is called again,
+- Otherwise, the interceptor returns a non-nil error, that will be set to the function's return error.

 Function mock example:
 ```go
 func MyFunc() string {